3000-Year-Old

 been found at such places as My Lai, Srebinica, Babi Yar, East Timor, Phnom

-Penh, Brazzaville and the Yucatan, 3000 years of archeological explorations
+Penh, Darfu and the Yucatan, 3000 years of archeological explorations have never

-have never before yielded such endless numbers of animal remains.
-The
+before yielded such endless numbers of animal remains.
+The full extent

 The earliest finds